GLOBALFOUNDRIES Inc. (GFS): Is this the Most Sought-After Stock Today?

-Let’s start up with the current stock price of GLOBALFOUNDRIES Inc. (GFS), which is $59.90 to be very precise.
-The Stock rose vividly during the last session to $62.55 after opening rate of $61.64 while the lowest price it went was recorded $59.78 before closing at $60.66.Recently in News on November 30, 2021, GlobalFoundries Reports Third Quarter 2021 Financial Results.
-Record Adjusted Gross and Adjusted EBITDA Margins.
+Let’s start up with the current stock price of GLOBALFOUNDRIES Inc. (GFS), which is $61.71 to be very precise.
+The Stock rose vividly during the last session to $63.87 after opening rate of $62.28 while the lowest price it went was recorded $61.00 before closing at $62.43.Recently in News on December 23, 2021, GlobalFoundries Announces Extension of AMD Wafer Supply Agreement to Guarantee Supply.
+GlobalFoundries Inc. (Nasdaq: GFS) (GF), a global leader in feature-rich semiconductor manufacturing, today announced that it has agreed to amend its Wafer Supply Agreement (WSA) with AMD to increase the volume of chips GF will supply as well as extend the terms of the agreement to secure supply through 2025.
+The agreement also expands the breadth of the partnership, including supply assurance for AMD chips serving the datacenter, personal computing, embedded and other growth markets.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.